CONTACT: efarseth (at) gmail (dot) com

 Farseth is the author of the book American Rock: Guitar Heroes, Punks, and Metalheads (Twenty-First Century Books).
 His writings have also appeared in Punk Planet, City Pages, The Daily Iowan, Downtown Journal, and Maximum Rock’n’Roll.

-I am a mixed-media artist specializing in relief prints, zine-making, and cut paper collage.
+I am a mixed-media artist specializing in cut paper collage, relief prints, and zine-making.

-My latest series, Opposition-Defiant-Disorder, is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.
+My current series is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.

-This new body of work is part of a larger project dedicated to the democratic production and distribution of art.
-Traditional gallery spaces are a jumping-off point for a variety of grassroots media shown and distributed in public spaces.
-Images taken from my original collages and woodcuts are repurposed and recirculated in the form of posters, t-shirts (wearable, reproducible art), and zines.
+Like my previous storefront installations, this latest body of work is part of a larger project dedicated to the democratic production and distribution of art.
+Traditional gallery spaces become a jumping-off point for a variety of grassroots media shown and distributed in public spaces.

-My interest in “analog” collage grew from my experience making zines.
-Originally produced as photocopy art, the cut-and-paste aesthetic of zines was a direct result of artists laying out the pages by hand: a combination of line art, found art, glue sticks.
+My interest in “analog” collage grew from my experience making zines (small press publications).
+Originally produced as photocopy art, the cut-and-paste aesthetic of zines was a direct result of artists laying out the pages by hand.
+These are the same techniques that I use to create my cut paper collages.

 I’m less interested in the concept of “limited editions” than the idea of printmaking as an affordable form of art.